The main purpose of this blog is to document and to hold myself accountable for my own professional development.

 * I pay $45 per month to Coursera to have my completed courses verified and certified.

 - One advantage of an essentially free online MBA is that you can put it on hold when your circumstances change!
-I am now the Elementary Principal at The International School Yangon.
+I am now the Secondary School Principal at The International School Yangon.
 It is an exciting place to work and learn and there is a lot of work and learning for me to do.
 I intend to resume courses towards my Personal MBA next summer.
 In the meantime, I will continue to use this blog to reflect on my experiences and the experiences of others in the hope that they will be of use to the professional development of educators around the world.